 Coastal County Snapshots turn complex data into easy-to-understand stories, complete with charts and graphs.
 Users select a coastal county and snapshot of interest to get a quick look at the county's flood exposure, ocean jobs, or wetland benefits.
 This information helps local planners and conservation organizations communicate the importance of conserving areas that reduce the impacts of flooding and aid in climate adaptation.
 For more information, contact firstname.lastname@example.org.

 Coastal Vulnerability Maps and Study – U.S. East Coast and Texas | EPA

 The maps included in this data set show the elevation of coastal areas from Massachusetts to Florida.
 A sea level rise planning study – which integrates information related to land use, zoning, and anticipated development to determine the future likelihood of shore protection and prevention of inland wetland migration – is also included.
 This study covers coastal areas from Massachusetts to Florida, and Texas.

 Land Cover Atlas

-The land cover atlas is a new web-based tool for exploring land cover (C-CAP) change over time at the county level.
-Documenting changes in the landscape can alert communities to emerging trends, information that is useful when predicting and assessing cumulative impacts in the light of climate stressors, such as sea level rise.
-Information on current condition can be used to assess resilience to future scenarios and to highlight areas where these impacts may need to be addressed.
-The tool can help with local conservation or land use planning and can enhance communication and decision-making through summary reports and data tables.
-For general support on the land cover atlas, contact: email@example.com.
+This web-based tool explores land cover (C-CAP) change over time at the county level.
+Documenting changes in the landscape can alert communities to emerging trends that are useful when predicting and assessing cumulative impacts in the light of climate stressors, such as sea level rise.
+Information on current conditions can be used to assess resilience to future scenarios, aiding in local conservation or land use planning, and can enhance communication and decision-making through summary reports and data tables.

 National Atlas | USFWS